British settlers in New Zealand formed acclimatisation societies to import and release deer. Later they issued hunting licences, and organised hunts.

 Deer numbers surge

 In the North Island, red deer were first liberated in 1863, and rapidly spread in mountainous forested areas.
-As early as 1906, there were so many deer around the country that acclimatisation societies offered bounties to cull them, to maintain a smaller population of trophy-sized specimens rather than a larger population yielding fewer trophies.
+As early as 1906, there were so many deer around the country that acclimatisation societies offered bounties to cull them, to maintain a small population of trophy-sized specimens rather than a large population yielding fewer trophies.

-Deer were protected by law, but in 1923 this was removed for red and fallow deer in some parts of the country.
-By 1932, game seasons, licences, bag limits and other restrictions were dropped.
+In 1923, legal protection of red and fallow deer was removed in some parts of the country.
+By 1932, game seasons, licences, bag limits and other restrictions had been dropped.
 The scene was set for a war against the ‘deer menace’.

 The government was concerned about increased erosion in the high country, and – rightly or wrongly – deer were blamed.
 They were declared noxious animals in the early 1930s.